 This is where catalogers come up with strategies to ensure that each catalog will outperform its predecessor.

-Schmid’s book has so much knowledge to share and very enlightening to anyone wanting to put up a business in this area.
-For local e-commerce sites, learning from catalogs can make players better in their offering and strategies.
+For local e-commerce sites, learning from catalogs can make players better in their offerings and strategies.